Leroy F. GreeneDemocratic

 - LEGISLATION: The Leroy F. Greene School Facilities Act of 1998 requires the State Allocation Board to certify that funding to provide funding for modernization and construction of school facilities is sufficient to complete the project.

-- PLACENAME: Leroy F. Greene Middle School, located Sacramento, opened in the early 2000s.
+- PLACENAME: Leroy F. Greene Middle School, located Sacramento, opened in the September 1994.
 It closed in 2010, and reopened in 2012 as the Leroy Greene Academy.
-The Leroy Greene Academy was established in 2012 as a dependent charter in the Natomas Unified School District, to serve students in grades Kindergarten through twelfth grade (K-12).
+The Leroy Greene Academy was established in 2012 as a dependent charter in the Natomas Unified School District.

 - QUOTABLE: "Then I wrote, much later in life, when I'm in the Legislature, and we have the Hispanic Caucus, the Black Caucus, the Women's Caucus, the Rural Caucus, the Urban Caucus, and the caucus, all these caucuses.
 I would like to dump all of them.
 Look at everybody in all these caucuses.
 You're not going to find anybody that doesn't have two eyes, one nose, two ears, one heart, brain, stomach etc. Excusing some plumbing differences, the males and the females are pretty much alike too.
 So why not dump all these caucuses?
 Concentrate on a human caucus."
 Source: Oral History Interview by Donald B. Seney (State Government Oral History Project)